Frequently Asked Questions and Answers

 The great thing about Intro and Beginner classes at Brass Butterflies is that everyone attending is new to this form of fitness… so everyone learns together.
 Our Intro and Beginner levels are designed to gently build the strength & flexibility you will need to advance through the curriculum to higher levels.
 Our classes are broken down into a progressive curriculum.
-Everyone starts at the beginning (unless they did they took beginner classes at another studio) and is allowed to progress at their own pace.
+Everyone starts at the beginning (unless they took beginner classes at another studio) and is allowed to progress at their own pace.

 Q. Is there an age requirement to take your classes?

 All classes are for adults, 18+, unless specifically otherwise designated.
 We have two offerings for students under the age of 18; Cirque Kids (Ages 7-11) and Youth Aerials (Ages 11-14).
 We may accept 15-17 year olds into the adult pole, aerial and non-curriculum classes, but a parent or guardian must accompany them in person on their first visit to the studio and sign their registration form and waiver for them.
 Please contact the studio in advance to enquire if this is possible for the specific class you are interested in.
 Occasionally we may offer classes or workshops which will be specifically geared to having children attending the class with a parent who is also participating.
 Private and Semi-Private lessons are also an option at this time for unaccompanied children ages 8-17 or for adults and children attending together.
 Please contact the studio for more information and to book classes or lessons.

 Q. Do I have to wear those crazy high heeled shoes for pole dancing classes?